marius-m/mmblog-content/md/8Engineering n managing/Not-so-interview-questions.md

-Lately I got into a couple of interviews, that got really deep into technical questions.
-If these questions are actually useful in actual inteviews is **really** up for debate.
+Lately I got into a couple of interviews, that got *really* deep into technical questions.
+Either these questions are *actually* useful in actual inteviews is **really** up for debate.
 However I found them quite entertaining and interesting to know.

-On the other hand, in some cases these may provide a bit of more insight for technical knowledge for a candicate.
+On the other hand, in some cases these may provide a bit of more insight for technical knowledge for a candidate.
 Or just simply, may be fun to use 🤷

-In any case, here are my scribbles around them.
+In either case, here are my scribbles around them.
 Did not got around answering all of them.
 And in the deep of investigation, found other questions that may be used when interviewing.

+I&rsquo;ll try to keep the list growing, will see how it goes 🤔

 # Generic topics

 Normally I don&rsquo;t really have a list of questions whenever I&rsquo;m going through an interview.
-Especially so to its chaotic nature of the interviews itself.
+Especially so due to its chaotic nature.

-I do however have a list of topics that are a good reference, when something is good to know, to get a grasp of experience the candidate has.
+I do however have a list of topics that are a good reference to get a grasp of experience the candidate has.

 This also works well, when preparing for a candidate in advance.
-Whenever going through a CV, you would get naturally some questions that would expand on some of the *flavors* of these topics.
+Whenever going through a CV, LinkedIn you would naturally get some questions, that would expand on some of the *flavors* of these topics.
+In other works, it is a good reference.

 ## Topics

--   Libraries <code>[0%]</code>
+-   Libraries
-    -   [ ] Serialization
+    -   Serialization
-    -   [ ] Networking
+    -   Networking
-    -   [ ] State machine
+    -   State machine
-    -   [ ] Dependency Injection
+    -   Dependency Injection
-    -   [ ] Using something home grown
+    -   Using something home grown
-    -   [ ] Navigation frameworks
+    -   Navigation frameworks
--   Infrastructure <code>[0%]</code>
+-   Infrastructure
-    -   [ ] CI
+    -   CI
-    -   [ ] Code review
+    -   Code review
-    -   [ ] Generate APK / Docker
+    -   Generate APK / Docker
-    -   [ ] Git branching mechanism
+    -   Git branching mechanism
--   Code style <code>[0%]</code>
+-   Code style
-    -   [ ] Composition over Inheritance
+    -   Composition over Inheritance
-    -   [ ] SOLID Principles
+    -   SOLID Principles
         -   Single responsibility
         -   Open / Closed principle
         -   Liskov substitution